What is a chargeback? How it works and how to avoid it

 5. The merchant responds

 You then decide whether to accept or dispute the chargeback.
-They must reply within the allocated time, usually 10–30 days depending on the payment processor, or they could be charged a non-response fee.
-For instance, if you accept Visa, you have 20 days to respond, while if you accept Mastercard, you have 45 days.
+You must reply within the allocated time or face a non-response fee.

 6. The dispute resolution process